Opportunity Corridor: History

 In the 1960s, Cuyahoga County had planned to build a freeway called the Clark Freeway in Cleveland and its environs, part of a network of planned freeways.
-The entirety of I-490, along with a portion of what later became I-90 westward from the I-71/I-90/I-490 interchange, was built as a result of this project.
-However, the road was initially proposed to extend to the Outer-belt East Freeway (I-271).
+The entirety of I-490, along with a portion of what later became I-90 westward from I-490's western terminus, was built as a result of this project.
+However, the road was initially proposed to extend to the Outerbelt East Freeway (I-271).
 The route was ultimately truncated to East 55th Street as a result of freeway revolts.

 Later plans for a highway along this general routing included a plan to build a freeway northeastward from East 55th Street to the Cleveland Memorial Shoreway (I-90 and State Route 2), but this plan was rejected in 2002.
 The route was again proposed by Ken Blackwell during his failed bid for governor in 2006.

 The road as built, part of the Ohio Department of Transportation's Innerbelt reconstruction project with additional funding from the Ohio Turnpike and Infrastructure Commission, is a boulevard connecting I-490 to the University Circle neighborhood.
 This iteration was conceived in 2008, though references to it existed as early as 2003; its record of decision was issued in May 2014.
 Construction began in March 2015 along the portion east of East 93rd Street; this portion opened in two segments in late 2017 and November 2018.
 After various delays, the last section opened November 12, 2021.

 The project was estimated in April 2013 to cost $331.3 million by the Federal Highway Administration, or about $100 million per mile.

 As of 2023, several building projects were underway along the boulevard.